Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

-• Day 16:Trek from Ghap to Lho
+• Day 13: Trek from Ghap to Lho

 Ghap is surrounded by Fir, Rhododendron, Bamboo, and Oak forests.
 With occasional steep pathways and streams along the way, you will reach Namrung.
-Ahead from the village lays an extensive barley field that rolls dramatically with the wind.
+Ahead of the village lays an extensive barley field that rolls dramatically with the wind.
 Passing through the field, the path picks up again and leads you towards Lihi.
 Finally, after trekking through the grasslands, you will reach Lho, a cultural village adorned with Buddhist monasteries and chortens.
 Overnight stay at the guesthouse at Lho.

 Altitude: 3180 m